GEOS-DEV/GEOS/src/docs/sphinx/tutorials/singlePhaseFlowInternalMesh/Tutorial.rst

 ``path/to/geosx -i path/to/this/xml_file.xml``

 Note that all paths for files included in the XML file are relative to this XML file.

-While running GEOSX, it will log status info in the console output.
+While running GEOSX, it logs status information on the console output with a verbosity that is controlled at the object level, and that can be changed using the ``logLevel`` flag.

 The first few lines appearing to the console are indicating that the XML elements are read and registered correctly: